 Before any procedures happen, medications could be prescribed.
 These medications can prevent further disease progression.
 Additionally, they can reduce the effect of high blood pressure, cholesterol, or infections.
 Also, pain medication could help in some instances.

-If you experience leg pain due to peripheral artery disease, your doctor may prescribe a supervised exercise routine.
-Regular exercise can also provide other benefits such as weight loss and better blood sugar control in diabetics.
+Your doctor may prescribe a supervised exercise routine if you experience leg pain due to peripheral artery disease.
+Regular exercise can also provide other benefits, such as weight loss and better blood sugar control in people with diabetes.

 In many cases, an endovascular procedure may be performed in the artery using clot-busting drugs to dissolve clots (thrombolysis), a balloon to widen the vessel (angioplasty), and/or wire reinforcement stent which remains inside of it serving as scaffolding.
 In some cases, bypassing this is done by attaching leg vein or artificial tube above and below blockage detouring blood around blocked area therefore allowing blood reach beyond blockage point.